locml/novelpy-deps/README.md

 You can know how to build pygame in wiki page if you don't use pip, all the other just build with setup.py normally, modules required other modules like py2exe, pygame build them at the end.

-Don't build py2app in windows and py2exe in mac
+# Important note
+In Windows not install py2app it's only works on Mac Computer and don't build py2exe in Mac Computer too!